RightbrainAI/rightbrain-sdk-demo/README.md

 ### 2. Authentication

-OAuth2 authentication is handled in the `access-token.ts` utility:
+You can use either your RightBrain API key or OAuth2 authentication, which is handled in the `access-token.ts` utility:

 ```typescript
 // src/utils/access-token.ts